SLENDERX900/Pinterest-Factory/README.md

 ## Development

 ### Adding New Recipes
-Edit `components/intake.py` to add new recipes to the `NOBSCOOKING_RECIPES` list:
+Edit `components/intake.py` to add new recipes to the `WEBSITE_RECIPES` list:

 ```python
 {"name": "Recipe Name", "url": "https://example.com/recipe-slug", "time": "XX mins", "ingredients": "X", "benefit": "Category"},
 ```

-### Customizing Pin Templates
+### Customising Pin Templates
 Replace `template.png` with your own design template.
 The system automatically overlays text based on the template dimensions.

 ### Extending AI Prompts
-Modify the prompt templates in `components/ai_engine.py` to customize the generated content style and tone.
+Modify the prompt templates in `components/ai_engine.py` to customise the generated content style and tone.

 ## Troubleshooting